dev10110/EAD_Numerical_Simulations/README.md

 This is a repository containing the code to be able to simulate the 2D behaviour of a electroaerodynamic thruster.

-Since it was first implemented in a relatively old version of MATLAB, it uses a relatively poorly written MATLAB FEM solver.
+Since it was first implemented in a relatively old version of MATLAB, it uses a relatively poorly written MATLAB PDE solver.
 There is documentation on MATLAB's website, but it takes a while to find and understand.

 There are also a number of files which I (Dev) don't know the purpose of.
 Below I describe the basic architecture to help the new user to get started.
 The original author included a pdf called `code_desc_v1` which is extremely useful to understand the underlying theory and the implementation.